-U.S. sales tax post-Wayfair is confusing enough.
+U.S. sales tax is confusing enough.
 What if you begin selling into a foreign country?
 You’ve heard it before that US sales & use tax laws are some of the most confusing, but how are things done with our neighbor to the north?
-Do the same rules apply, is it easier to understand?
+Especially for the northern states, having customers or clients in Canada can happen easily, but do the same rules apply?
+Is it easier to understand?

 The tax rates